Skip to main content

 Testing and Publishing

-You have two options once your scenario draft is ready: Try Now lets you test the scenario before publishing.
-You’ll enter the scenario as if you were a learner, which helps you verify the AI character feels realistic and the challenge level is appropriate.
-If something doesn’t feel right, you can continue chatting with the AI Agent to make adjustments.
-Publish finalizes the scenario and makes it available in your Roleplays dashboard under “Created By Me.”
+Once your draft is ready, you have two options: Try Now — Enter the scenario as a learner to verify the AI character feels realistic and the difficulty level is appropriate.
+If something doesn’t feel right, continue chatting with the AI Agent to adjust.
+Publish — Finalizes the scenario and makes it available in your Roleplays dashboard under “Created By Me.”
 Publishing takes just a few seconds.

 After Publishing

 Once published, your scenario is ready to use.
-The published view shows the complete scenario with a character card and all the details learners will see.
 Published scenario page with character card and Begin Session button From here you can:

 • Begin Session — Practice the scenario yourself